-This plan document describing the Citigroup Health Benefit Plan, the Citigroup Dental Benefit Plan, and the Citigroup Vision Benefit Plan (as well as other plans) and documents governing participant elections generally are, when read together, intended to comply with the requirements of Section 125 of the Internal Revenue Code of 1986, as amended, and constitute a cafeteria plan.
+This Handbook describing the Citigroup Health Plan, the Citigroup Dental Benefit Plan, and the Citigroup Vision Benefit Plan (as well as other plans) and documents governing participant elections generally are, when read together, intended to comply with the requirements of Section 125 of the Internal Revenue Code of 1986, as amended, and constitute a cafeteria plan.
 All such documents are incorporated by reference to constitute a single plan, in accordance with applicable Treasury regulations.

-As stated previously in this document, all participants are entitled to make their benefit elections under the foregoing Plans through salary reduction arrangements so that the participant's premium payments or health care spending account contributions can be made on a pretax basis.
+As stated previously in this document, all participants are entitled to make their benefit elections under the foregoing Plans through salary reduction arrangements so that the participant's premium payments or health care spending account contributions can be made on a before-tax basis.

-This plan document describes the benefits available, authorizes employees to enter into salary reduction arrangements to pay their portion of the health care premiums on a pretax basis and authorizes employees to contribute amounts under the Health Care Spending Account and Limited Purpose Health Care Account on a pre-tax basis with respect to subsequent expenses that will be incurred and later reimbursed.
+This Handbook describes the benefits available, authorizes employees to enter into salary reduction arrangements to pay their portion of the health care premiums on a before-tax basis and authorizes employees to contribute amounts under the Health Care Spending Account and Limited Purpose Health Care Account on a before-tax basis with respect to subsequent expenses that will be incurred and later reimbursed.

-Changes in such elections are available only in limited circumstances set forth in the Plan document.
+Changes in such elections are available only in limited circumstances described in the Eligibility and Participation section.
 The change in coverage must be consistent with the change in status.
 For example, if a dependent is added, the coverage should increase (not decrease).
 In addition to the foregoing, the Plans permit election changes based on the special enrollment rights under HIPAA.